mvhooren/JitCat/README.md

 JitCat is under active development.
 These are some of the major features that can be expected in the future:
 * Documentation and examples
 * Support for more types.
-* Optional compilation of expressions to native code using LLVM.
+* Optional compilation of expressions to native code using LLVM jit compilation.
 * Extending the language beyond simple expressions.

 ## License